Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 For patients with cardiovascular symptoms like palpitations, chest pain, or exercise intolerance, TB-500 offers targeted cardiac repair mechanisms.
 Sleep disorders and profound fatigue respond well to Epitalon, particularly when circadian rhythm disruption is prominent.
 Brain fog and cognitive dysfunction may benefit most from GHK-Cu due to its specific neuroprotective and anti-inflammatory properties.

 Consider starting with a single peptide to assess tolerance and response before adding others.
 Most physicians recommend beginning with BPC-157 or Thymosin Alpha-1 as foundational therapies, then adding targeted peptides based on symptom evolution.
 Always consult with a qualified healthcare provider familiar with peptide therapy before starting treatment.
-FormBlends offers comprehensive physician assessments to help determine the most appropriate peptide protocol for your specific long COVID presentation.
+FormBlends offers thorough physician assessments to help determine the most appropriate peptide protocol for your specific long COVID presentation.

-Many practitioners successfully combine peptides for synergistic effects in long COVID treatment.
+Many practitioners successfully combine peptides for combined effects in long COVID treatment.
 The most common combination pairs BPC-157 with Thymosin Alpha-1, addressing both tissue repair and immune dysfunction simultaneously.
 This combination is well-tolerated and targets multiple pathways involved in post-viral recovery.
 Adding TB-500 to this foundation can benefit patients with significant cardiovascular or neurological symptoms.

 Epitalon is often cycled separately due to its unique dosing schedule, though it can be combined with other peptides during active treatment periods.
 GHK-Cu integrates well with most protocols, particularly when brain fog is prominent.
 Start with lower doses when combining peptides and monitor for additive effects.
 Some patients may experience enhanced benefits, while others might need dose adjustments to prevent overstimulation of repair processes.